ChrisOrgan/Covid_Analysis/readme_master.txt

                     - Following `Nextstrain` designation, we treat Central America and the Caribbean as part of North America.
-                    - So, we subtract 43,532,374 Caribbean people and 179,670,186 central Americans from South America and add them to North America.
+                    - So, we subtract 43,532,374 Caribbean people and 179,670,186 Central Americans from South America and add them to North America.
                 - We use an additional `R` package, `ggrepel` 0.8.2 (Slowinski 2020), when creating the scatter plot.